Ashanti 1896 : a bloodless campaign in West Africa.

 European contact went back as far as the 15C with slaves, ivory and gold the main attractions, leading to the establishment of Portuguese, Dutch and British trading bases on the coast.
 In the early 19C, frequent slaving raids by the Ashanti prompted local tribes (like the Fante on the “Gold Coast”) to ask for British protection and several treaties were signed between Britain and the Ashanti – none of them effective.
 To put a halt to raids, military action was eventually sanctioned and in 1823, the British fought what was effectively the “first Anglo-Ashanti war” and met with a disastrous defeat in a now forgotten campaign.
 The British force under Sir Charles McCarthy (who was killed) was utterly defeated and Ashanti raids continued.

 But the ending of slavery itself in 1833 halted even this slight British commitment to the area.
 Britain, like the other European powers, took little official interest in West Africa for generations after the abolition of the slave trade, which had provided the main reason for a European “presence”.
 In Britain’s case, other than keeping an anti-slaving squadron off West Africa, there was no desire to do more than maintain a few watering points and coastal bases like Elmina or Cape Coast Castle which could be used by British ships making the long journey around the Cape to the East.
-And there was equally no economic motive at that time for seizing land in the interior.
+And there was equally no large-scale economic motive at that time for seizing land in the interior.
 As late as 1865, a Royal Commission recommended that Britain should give up all its bases and (slight) commitments in West Africa as pointless expenses.

 This attitude only gradually changed.
 The British seizure of Lagos in 1861 and the establishment of the Gold Coast Protectorate in 1867 were driven largely by the desire to protect limited trading contacts on the coast and were not part of a policy of planned imperial expansion; Britain had no official political or economic interest in the interior until much later in the century.
 A good example of this fact is the war of 1873-74.

-The well-known “Ashantee Campaign” campaign, conducted by Sir Garnet Wolseley with about 2,500 British troops (and local forces), was typical of Britain’s military involvement before the days of tropical empire and the “scramble”.
+The well-known “Ashantee Campaign” campaign, conducted by Sir Garnet Wolseley with about 2,500 British troops and local forces, was typical of Britain’s military involvement before the days of tropical empire and the “scramble”.
 In this case, an army was sent in as a result of further Ashanti raids into the Gold Coast and the failure of diplomacy to sort out the matter.
 The British force, wracked with disease, fought its way to Kumassi (or Coomassie as then spelled) in the face of severe opposition, imposed a harsh treaty and indemnity, burned the capital and simply withdrew; there was no question in 1874 of Britain seizing or controlling the entire Ashanti Empire.

 However, only twenty years later Britain’s imperial interests had developed entirely in another direction.
 The stated reason for the invasion in 1895-96 was that military action was necessary “in the interest of the Gold Coast colony [and] to suppress slavery and human sacrifice and to punish King Prempeh for his refusal to carry out his part of the treaty of 1874”.
-The real reason, however, was that the Colonial Office feared increasing French expansion around the Gold Coast (and other British coastal enclaves) which threatened to cut off the colony from what was potentially an economically profitable hinterland.
+The real reason, however, was that, with the growing European interest in expansion, the Colonial Office feared increasing French expansion around the Gold Coast (and other British coastal enclaves) which threatened to cut off the colony from what was potentially an economically profitable hinterland.
 In the era of “the scramble for Africa”, Britain was not prepared to lose possibly important markets and resources to the French.
 Under the aggressively expansionist Tory Colonial Secretary, Joseph Chamberlain, Britain began after 1895 a series of what can only be called “land grabbing” exercises in tropical Africa, to forestall French expansion and to seize any territory which might be a useful source of resources and trade – areas once compared to “undeveloped estates” whose present value was perhaps negligible but which might be of great economic value in the future.

 At the very end of 1895, a British expeditionary force of only 2,250 men (most of them drawn from locally-raised Hausa regiments or the West India Regiment) under Colonel Sir Francis C. Scott was sent from the British coastal protectorate of the Gold Coast into the Ashanti Empire.